matt-writes-code/investment-banking/src/md/financial-markets.md

 > Current interest = Annual interest / Current price

+**Junk bonds** | Junk bonds are poorly rated and are issued by companies that are at risk of default in return for higher interest rates.
+Investors buy junk bonds to increase their overall returns which are otherwise difficult to achieve.

 **Perpetual bond** | A perpetual bond is a bond that pays interest forever.
 With no maturity date, perpetual bonds do not allow investors to withdraw its principal.
 Governments and corporations may be the only participants in this deal.

 **Callable bond** | Issuers of callable bonds reserve the right to return investors the bond principals and stop interest payments for the remaining years.
 Issuers like governments use callable bonds to maintain flexibility in case interest rates drop in the future.